 Heroin relapse is common even among people who have been addicted to prescription pain-killers.
 More than 80 percent of those in treatment for heroin addiction reported using prescription opioids prior to using heroin.

-In the course of tracking heroin relapse rates, one study showed that as many as 91 percent of those discharged after a detox program reported a heroin relapse.
+In the course of tracking heroin relapse rates, one study showed that as many as 91 percents of those discharged after a heroin detox program reported a heroin relapse.
 Of these, 51 percent used within the first week after being discharged.
 However, these figures generally reflect a lack of aftercare for those recovering from heroin addiction.

 Heroin relapse rates are more promising for those who follow a comprehensive detox, treatment, and aftercare program.
 Heroin is dangerously addictive requires long-term attention and care.
 Heroin relapse rates tend to decrease as people adhere to full long-term recovery programs.